sveltejs/kit/.changeset/giant-years-drum.md

 "@sveltejs/kit": patch
 ---

-nonce or hash is automatically added to "script-src-elem", "style-src-attr" and "style-src-elem" if defined in csp directives config
+fix: add nonce or hash to "script-src-elem", "style-src-attr" and "style-src-elem" if defined in CSP config